Nebrethar/Global-Consent-Cookie-Sandbox/README.md

  This public repository is used to publish a FireFox web extension that is used to delete cookies with the "cookies" JavaScript API.

- It is currently able tol modify cookies temporarily without the use of an API.
+ It is currently able to modify cookies temporarily without the use of an API.

+ ## How to use this web extension

+ The button "LOG COOKIES" will send names and values of your cookies to the user's browser log (ctrl+shift+J).

+ The "CHANGE COOKIES" button will rewrite all cookies with the value that is provided in the middle bar.
+ Its changes are kept within the extension, for now.

+ the "BE MORE SPECIFIC" button allows the user to specify the name of the cookie they would like to temporarily rewrite.

  ## API information